NSHipster/articles/2019-02-04-expressiblebystringinterpolation.md

 {% error %}
 Take a moment now,
 if you haven't already,
-to audit your code base for use of `"YYYY"` in date format strings when you actually meant to use `"yyyy"`.
+to audit your code base for use of `"Y"` in date format strings when you actually meant to use `"y"`.
 {% enderror %}

 ---